How To Become an Electronic Music Producer – Beginner’s guide 2019

 A quick and complete guide for beginners with easy steps and simple tips on how to become a music producer.

-To analyze the most out of this huge topic, it cannot be done in just a couple of posts, articles or tutorials.
-With a little help from my colleague DJ/producers, radio producers, promoters and my personal experience in those years I gathered all the valuable and important information you need to become an electronic music producer.
+To analyze this huge topic deeply, we need more than just a couple of posts, articles or tutorials.
+With a little help from my colleague DJs, producers, radio producers, promoters and my personal experience in those years I gathered all the valuable and vital information you need to become an electronic music producer.

 I guide I wish I had when I was starting.
 I’m sure it will save you months or even years of researching, studying and money spending on unfortunate equipment.
-Besides in this guide for beginners, you will also find relative subjects, digital tips, news, music production tutorials and free sound libraries.
+Besides in this guide for beginners, on our website, you will also find relevant subjects, digital tips, news, music production tutorials, and free sound libraries.

 - HOME RECORDING STUDIO EQUIPMENT

 - STUDYING & LEARNING

 - MOTIVATION & INSPIRATION